oikoweather/oiko-docs/docs/index.md

 Here are some examples of what you can do with Oikolab API:

-* **Building Simulation** - Download AMY EPW files for any location from 1940 to present.
+* **Building Simulation** - Download TMY or AMY EPW files for any location from 1940 to present.
 * **Asset Management** - Have assets in hundreds of locations?
 Download time-series weather data for all locations with a single API call.
 * **Climate Change Analysis** - Get decades of weather parameter time-series data in seconds.